BibliothecaDAO/master-scroll-v3/pages/game/realms.md

  ## 22 Resources

-Every Realm in the game contains at least one, and up to seven, of the 22 different resources discovered in the "Lootverse," each with varying rarity.
+Every Realm is home to a minimum of one and a maximum of seven distinct resources out of the 22 identified within the Loot Project contracts, with each resource possessing varying degrees of rarity.

 |     Resource      | Count | % of Resources | Relative Value |
 |-------------------|:-----:|:--------------:|:--------------:|